Elena of Avalor: Production

-The series' creator and executive producer Craig Gerber said: "It was very important to us that, since we were doing a show with a kingdom inspired by Latin American culture, that we get that right.
+The series' creator, and executive producer, Craig Gerber also told USA Today that it was "very important to us that, since we were doing a show with a kingdom inspired by Latin American culture, that we get that right.
 Even though it's a fairytale world, there are things that feel very authentic."
-Story editor Silvia Olivas stated: "We have cultural consultants help us every step of the way.
-They read everything from the premise all the way through the final draft."
-On the show's music, Latin music consultant Rene Camacho said: "The styles of music we're using overall — it's all Latin-based, it's very festive."
-Consultant Diane Rodriguez stated that the series "has this visual element that's so evocative, it takes the look of the Latino culture, of the Americas, almost to another level."
-In June 2016, the music video for "My Time" was released.
-The series was renewed for a second season on August 11, 2016.
-The series was renewed for a third season on February 13, 2017.
-The second season premiered on October 14, 2017.
+Story editor Silvia Olivas told the same publication that the series had "cultural consultants" on every step, reading "everything from the premise all the way through the final draft" while Latin music consultant Rene Camacho stated that the music styles used in the series was "all Latin-based, it's very festive" and consultant Diane Rodriguez said that the series has an evocative "visual element...[which] takes the look of the Latino culture, of the Americas, almost to another level."
+Gerber told ABC11 he saw demand for a Disney princess who was Latina while working on Sofia the First.
+Olivas told the same publication that she drew inspiration from her family and upbringing for the series, adding she was inspired by those mothers who are affected by the show, and said she was glad that young audiences saw Elena as a "beautiful, smart leader" who they want to be like.
+In an exclusive with Fast Company, prior to the series release, the series was described as part of a push by the Disney for princesses to create "their own narratives that don’t revolve around snaring the affections of a man" like in Frozen and as having cultural advisors such as Marcela Davison Avilés and Diane Rodriguez.